Why book with Above the Clouds?

 How do I get there?

 You will be flying into Quito, Ecuador.
-In our experience, flights from U.S. and Canada vary from $800 to $1,200 based on where you originate.
 On-line travel sites give great prices if you have the patience to check several times over a week or two.
 You can trust the South American Airlines.
 They are safe, efficient and still include FULL meals on each flight with a glass of wine included!

 Do I need a Visa to enter Ecuador?

 American Citizens do not need a Visa prior to arriving in Ecuador.
 Your passport will be stamped with a 90 day Tourism Visa on arrival at the airport.
 Citizens arriving from other countries should check on-line for your Visa requirements.
 IMPORTANT NOTE: Please check your passport’s expiration date.
 If it expires within 6 months of your travel date, you will not be allowed on the plane.